Bids for the 2014 Winter Olympics: Salzburg

 The Austrian city was eliminated in the first round in voting during the 2010 competition.
 The 2014 bid was more compact than the 2010 project due to the elimination of the Kitzbühel, St. Johann and Ramsau venues.
 The venue for bobsled, skeleton and luge, Schönau am Königssee, was located in Germany.

 Sochi

-The Russian Black Sea resort bid for the Winter Olympics for the second time after failing to make the shortlist in 2002.
+The Russian Black Sea resort bid for the Winter Olympics for the third time after failing to make the shortlist in 1998 and 2002.
 The primary venue for outdoor sports was the ski resort in Krasnaya Polyana, which was designed by the same company that worked on ski slopes for the 2010 Winter Olympics, and scheduled to open in 2007.
 Sochi would host the indoor winter sports.
 The high number of hotel rooms and strong public and political support from the city were expected to strengthen the bid's chances.

 Note: the cities are listed in the presentation order determined by draw during the IOC Executive Board meeting of 26 October 2005.